didillysquat/reefMapMaker/README.md

 `reefMapMaker`

 The output will be a global map with the reef locations plotted using default parameters.
+This map will be output as a .png and a .svg.
+For most applications, the user will want to further manipulate the .svg file in their vector graphics software of choice.

 #### Map configuration
 The map may be further refined using a set of configuration options.
 These may be provided either via the command